Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Proofs and Additional Theoretical Results

-This section provides a formal comparison of identification assumptions 1 and 2 with the OLS identification assumptions.
-We begin by deriving the OLS estimators of $\bm{r_{t,c}}$ for fixed fitting window sizes under standard identification assumptions, as outlined in Theorem \ref{L1}.
-Following this, Theorem \ref{CompareOLS} establishes that the identification assumptions presented in Theorem \ref{T1} are, in fact, less restrictive than the OLS assumptions introduced in Theorem \ref{L1}.
-Lastly, Theorem \ref{Restrict} highlights that the identification assumptions we employ facilitate the development of more versatile estimators of $\bm{r_{t,c}}$ in comparison to those derived from the OLS assumptions.
-Within this section, we employ the abbreviations $\bm{\alpha}$ and $\bm{r}$ to represent the random coefficients $\alpha(\bm{X})$ and $r(\bm{X})$, correspondingly, i.e.,
+This section derives the OLS estimators of $\bm{r_{t,c}}$ for fixed fitting window sizes under standard OLS identification assumptions, as outlined in Theorem \ref{L1}.
+Following this, Theorem \ref{Restrict} highlights that the identification assumptions we employ facilitate the development of more versatile estimators of $\bm{r_{t,c}}$ in comparison to those derived from the OLS assumptions.
+Within this section, we employ the abbreviations $\bm{\alpha}$ and $\bm{r}$ to represent the random coefficients $\alpha(\bm{\Vec{X}})$ and $r(\bm{\Vec{X}})$, correspondingly, i.e.,

-The conditional expectations of these coefficients, given the relevant features at county $c$ on day $t$, are denoted as $\mathbb{E}[\bm{\alpha} |\bm{X_{t,c}}]$ and $\mathbb{E}[\bm{r} |\bm{X_{t,c}}]$, respectively, i.e.,
+The conditional expectations of these coefficients, given the relevant features at county $c$ on day $t$, are denoted as ${\alpha}({\Vec{X}_{t,c}})$ and ${r}({\Vec{X}_{t,c}})$, respectively, i.e.,